tjindrak/english-for-designers/02_first_impressions/My_Projects.md

 ### Hello, Hola, Bonjour, Hallo, Ciao, Olá, Namaste, Hej, Ahoj!

-I’m a graphic designer with a strong focus on UX/UI, but my creative journey doesn’t stop there.
-I’m passionate about creating unique brand identities, crafting striking print materials, and diving deep into the art of book layout.
-I believe design should be more than just visually appealing—it should speak to people, connect with them, and serve a purpose.
+My name is Tomas, I come from Rychnov in the north of the Czech Republic and I currently live partly in Prague.
+Who am I?
+I'm a graphic designer with a strong focus on UX/UI, but that's not the end of my creative journey.
+I'm passionate about creating brand identities, print materials and I really enjoy typesetting books.
+I'm guided by one simple thought: Design should be more than just visually appealing—it should speak to people, connect with them, and serve a purpose.

 In my work, I always aim to inject a sense of individuality while staying true to my clients’ needs and visions.
 I’m drawn to simplicity, but not the kind that’s plain or boring.
 Every design element I choose has a purpose and a reason behind it, ensuring that it’s not just minimal, but meaningful.
-For me, design is about telling a story, solving problems, and creating experiences that leave a lasting impression.
+For me, design is about a story, solving problems, and creating experiences that leave a lasting impression.

+I

 **Take a look and choose your favourite!**